rubennorte/extract-from-css/README.md

 # Extract from CSS

-Extract information (class names for now) from CSS code
+Extract information from CSS code.

+For now, it extracts class names and ids.

 ## Installation